ServiceStackApps/RedisReact/README.md

 Despite its rich functionality and support for multiple OS and Web platforms, Redis React is a very simple React Web Application under the hood.
-It only uses the cross-platform [ServiceStack Libraries](https://servicestack.net/download) the entire Server implementation whilst [CefSharp](https://github.com/cefsharp/CefSharp) is used in [Winforms project](https://github.com/ServiceStackApps/RedisReact/tree/master/src/RedisReact/RedisReact.AppWinForms) to give Windows access to a modern Web Broswer in Chromium.
+It only uses the cross-platform [ServiceStack Libraries](https://servicestack.net/download) for the entire Server implementation, whilst [CefSharp](https://github.com/cefsharp/CefSharp) is used in [Winforms project](https://github.com/ServiceStackApps/RedisReact/tree/master/src/RedisReact/RedisReact.AppWinForms) to give Windows access to a modern Web Broswer in Chromium.